PreMiD/Linux/README.md

 Uses [Arch User Repository](https://aur.archlinux.org/packages/premid);</br>
 Supported distributions are _itself_, Manjaro, Anarchy, Artix, Arco, ArchLabs, Endeavour, Archman, BlackArch, Liri OS and [every one that supports installing from AUR](https://wiki.archlinux.org/index.php/Arch-based_distributions#Active).

-**Warning:** This repo is not maintained by us, so we do not provide support for it.
-If you want our official PKGBUILD check [this](https://i.ririxi.dev/premid/PKGBUILD).

 <a name="archinstall"></a>

 ### Installation instructions